dmerejkowsky/blog/content/post/0079-bye-bye-pylint.md

 # What's next

 This is not the end of the story of my never-ending quest of tools to help me write better Python code.
-There are  more things to be said about linting in Python, so stay tuned for the next episode!
+You can read the rest of the story in [Hello flake8]({{< ref "post/0080-hello-flake8.md" >}}).

 [^1]: By the way, at the end of  _[Giving mypy a go](https://dmerej.info/blog/post/giving-mypy-a-go/)_ I said I was curious to know if mypy would help during [a massive refactoring](https://github.com/SuperTanker/tbump/pull/24/commits/7aecba923feda081360d36892f8716045d0b1bd0).
 Well, it did, even better than I would have hoped!